A Man for All Seasons (play): Stage productions

+West End premiere

+The original West End cast, playing at the Globe Theatre (now Gielgud Theatre) and directed by Noel Willman, included Paul Scofield as Sir Thomas More.
 In London, Man ran simultaneously to another of Bolt's plays, The Tiger and the Horse.
 Both plays were major hits, although Horse was the more successful of the two.
 British critical reaction was largely positive, albeit reservedly so; few reviews at the time regarded the play as a classic.
 The show ran for 320 performances.